toshiokimura/17_BankCampaign/README.md

 * Overall test accuracy results are in the 87% - 91% range.

+* Using all features vs. 7 features gives better results.

 * SVS takes a very long time at both the Train and Score stages.

 * DecisionTreeClassifier performs well at Train but not at Test, meaning overfitting.

-* Using all features vs. 7 features gives better results.
+* KNeighborsClassifier with k=19 is the best accuracy, which is ~1% better than the default (k=5).

 * "LogisticRegression all features L1 cost" performs the best (0.914732) among all the models I tested, but it is not that dramatically better than others.